Cheesy Ham Braid

 - 1 cup (8 ounces) ricotta cheese

 - 1 tablespoon cold water

 - 1. In a large bowl, combine the contents of the roll mix and yeast packets.
 Stir in the warm water, egg and 1 tablespoon butter.
 Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes; set aside.

 - 2. In a large skillet, saute onion and green pepper in remaining butter until tender.
 Remove from the heat; stir in ham, cheeses and parsley.

-- 3. On a greased baking sheet, roll dough into a 15-in. x 10-in. rectangle.
+- 3. On a greased baking sheet, roll dough into a 15x10-in. rectangle.
 Spoon ham mixture lengthwise down the center of dough.
 On each long side, cut 1-in.-wide strips about 2 in into the center.
 Starting at one end, fold alternating strips at an angle across filling.
 Pinch ends to seal.
 Cover and let rise in a warm place for 15 minutes or until almost doubled.

 - 4. In a small bowl, beat egg white and cold water; brush over dough.
 Bake at 375° for 25-30 minutes or until golden brown.
 Let stand for 10 minutes before slicing.
 Serve warm.
 Refrigerate leftovers.
-Yield: 6-8 servings.

 1 slice: 428 calories, 17g fat (9g saturated fat), 88mg cholesterol, 1035mg sodium, 44g carbohydrate (6g sugars, 2g fiber), 22g protein.

 Feb 23, 2019I used to make this all the time to impress guests.
 Then I was unable to find the Hot Roll Mix for years..I stumbled on some today at a store and quickly bought two boxes so I can make this again!
 Such a yummy recipe, I am excited to make it soon!!!

 Oct 19, 2014